-What are the best ways to handle a child’s fear of strangers?
+What’s the best way to handle a child’s fear of strangers?

 Understanding the Fear